Paliverse/DualSenseX/README.md

 Bring your DualSense Controller to life on PC with support for Adaptive Triggers!

-This app will emulate an Xbox360 Controller, while also getting the functionality of a DualSense Controller.
+Emulate with the following while also getting the functionality of a DualSense Controller:

+`Xbox360`

+`DualShock 4`

+`OFF (for no Emulation, reading only inside app)`

-Wheather you're using steam or a different platform, you will be able to use DualSenseX with all Games!
+Wheather you're using Steam or a different platform, you will be able to use DualSenseX with all Games!

 Connection type supports both USB and Bluetooth with full functionaliy!